deity-io/falcon-platform-docs/versioned_docs/version-2/platform/client/webpack.md

 - `plugins` - (default: `[]`) an array of plugins which can modify underlying [webpack configuration](#webpack).
 - `moduleOverride` - (default: `{}`) array of module names to override, [see the details](./overrides)

-Falcon Client provides you much more build configuration options.
+DEITY PWA Frontend provides you much more build configuration options.
 You can find all of them described in [Build process configuration](#build-process-configuration) section.

 ## Build process configuration

-Falcon Client comes with all necessary features and development tools turned on by default:
+DEITY PWA Frontend comes with all necessary features and development tools turned on by default:

 - Universal [HMR](https://webpack.js.org/concepts/hot-module-replacement/) - page auto-reload if you make edits (on both backend and frontend)
 - Latest JavaScript achieved via babel 7 compiler.
 - ESLint with [Prettier](https://github.com/prettier/prettier) - to keep your code base clean and consistent
 - Jest test runner setup with sensible defaults.

-However, you can still modify Falcon Client defaults
+However, you can still modify DEITY PWA Frontend defaults

 ## Examples